-Neuroscience and Neuromedicine

-The brain has a unique ability to "rewire" and heal itself in response to injury, disease, and normal aging-a phenomenon known as neuroplasticity.
-New technologies such as robotics, neural prosthetics, and stem cell biology, together with advances in functional brain imaging and the cognitive sciences, portend major advances early in the 21st century in neuroscience and neuromedicine.
-Our University has outstanding neuromedicine clinical programs, a world-class brain and cognitive sciences infrastructure, as well as basic and translational neuroscience research programs which address learning and memory, brain development, and fundamental wet-bench research into neural structure and function.
-These strengths will be further enhanced with the priority that the Medical Center has attached to the recruitment of an outstanding inaugural science director for the Del Monte Neuromedicine Institute and the recently announced Rochester Neurorestorative Institute.
+(2) Neuroscience and Neuromedicine: The brain has a unique ability to "rewire" and heal itself in response to injury, disease, and normal aging - a phenomenon known as neuroplasticity.
+New technologies such as robotics, neural prosthetics, and stem cell biology, together with advances in functional brain imaging and the cognitive sciences portend major advances early in the 21st century in neuroscience and neuromedicine.
+Our University has outstanding neuromedicine clinical programs, a world-class brain and cognitive sciences infrastructure, as well as basic and translational neuroscience research programs which address learning and memory, brain development and fundamental wet-bench research into neural structure and function.
+These strengths will be further enhanced with the priority the Medical Center has attached to the recruitment of an outstanding inaugural science Director for the Del Monte Neuromedicine Institute and the recently announced Rochester Neurorestorative Institute.
 We particularly will focus on three applications of neuroplasticity:

-Stroke and Neurorestoration

-Stroke is the leading cause of major disability in our country and the fourth leading cause of death.
+Stroke and Neurorestoration.
+Stroke is the leading cause of A major disability in our country and the fourth leading cause of death.
 The Medical Center's Comprehensive Stroke Center offers world-class treatment and prevention of stroke, is the region's only Comprehensive Stroke Center and has the area's only dedicated Neuromedicine Intensive Care Unit.
 The vision of the Medical Center is that all those who suffer strokes will leave the hospital walking, talking, and comprehending.
 To achieve that, University and Medical Center faculty will collaborate across campus on (1) stroke rescue and secondary stroke prevention, (2) regulating neural regrowth and repair, and (3) ways to preserve and recover higher cognitive and language functions.
-Research programs in the Rochester Neurorestorative Institute will focus on neural pathways, neural prosthetics, and neuromodulatory devices (humanmachine interfaces) and robotics, harnessing the resources of Hajim School of Engineering & Applied Sciences and the School of Medicine and Dentistry.
+Research programs in the Rochester Neurorestorative Institute will focus on neural pathways, neural prosthetic and neuromodulatory devices (human-machine interfaces) and robotics, harnessing the resources of Hajim School of Engineering and Applied Sciences and the School of Medicine and Dentistry.

-Institute for Developmental Disabilities
+B. Institute for Developmental Disabilities.
 Individuals with developmental disabilities require comprehensive lifelong support that ranges from health, to education and employment, to recreation.
-The Institute for Developmental Disabilities will provide for the full range of needs of adults and children, including those with autism spectrum disorders-which now affects around 1 in 68 American children.
+The Institute for Developmental Disabilities will provide the full range of needs to adults and children, including those with autism spectrum disorders - which now affect around 1 in 68 American children.
 Existing programs at the Medical Center will conduct research into brain development and communication (including the acquisition of language and the processing of sound) as well as studies of neural connectivity and neuroplasticity, and the underlying genetic and cellular root causes of developmental disabilities.
-The long-range goal is to be at the forefront of efforts to develop new therapies that can better treat or prevent developmental disorders.
+The long range goal is to be at the forefront of efforts to develop new therapies that can better treat or prevent developmental disorders.

-Neurodegenerative and Neuromuscular Diseases
+С. Neurodegenerative and Neuromuscular Diseases.
 Our University is one of the world's leading research centers in neurodegenerative diseases such as Parkinson's and Huntington's diseases and neuromuscular disorders.
 For Parkinson's patients, our Deep Brain Stimulation program gives hope and shows promise for treating depression and obsessive compulsive disorder.
 With respect to Parkinson's and Huntington's diseases, computational models and wearable electronic devices are enabling doctors to develop more personalized therapies for those with movement disorders.
 Advanced telemedicine is dramatically increasing access to care.
-At the same time, fundamental research into neuralimmune interactions is revealing how the brain becomes damaged as a consequence of chronic neuroinflammation and how neuroplasticity is regulated through the interplay between neurons and immune cells in the brain.
-Collectively, these combined strengths position our University to take a leadership role in this critically important area. @ an increasing role in the community as the provider of an estimated 50,300 direct and indirect jobs, more than \$2.8 billion in direct and spillover wages, \$70 million in uncompensated health care in 2011 and since 1996, 58 new start-up companies using University-licensed technology.
+At the same time, fundamental research into neural-immune interactions is revealing how the brain becomes damaged as a consequence of chronic neuroinflammation and how neuroplasticity is regulated through the interplay between neurons and immune cells in the brain.
+Collectively, these combined strengths position our University to take a leadership role in this critically important area.